 - You may not have Wi-Fi at your vacation rental, and you have no phone service.

 - You may have to deal with taxi drivers trying to rip you off time and time again.

 - You may get sick while traveling (altitude sickness, stomach virus, something getting stuck in your ear, etc.)

-- Your checked luggage may get delayed and you end up having to wear boy clothes for 2 days until it arrives.
+- Your checked luggage may get delayed, and you end up having to wear boy clothes for two days until it arrives.